Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Diamond Head Crater

-Stretching across 350 acres, Diamond Head Crater is an enduring testament to volcanic eruptions that shaped the island of Oahu nearly 4 million years ago.
+Diamond Head Crater stretches across 350 acres and gives us a peek at the result of the volcanic eruptions that shaped the island of Oahu nearly 4 million years ago.

-Enter the tunnel that bores into the side of the crater, and you’ll feel you’re stepping back in time.
-Explore the bunkers built over a century ago to defend Oahu from attack.
+Entering Kahala Tunnel, boring into the side of the crater, we felt like we were stepping back in time.
+On the other side, you can spot bunkers built over a century ago to defend Oahu from attack.

-Strap on sturdy shoes (and bring your camera), because you’ll want to hike the Diamond Head Trail to the summit of this breathtaking lookout.
+We’d recommend strapping on sturdy hiking shoes (and bringing your camera) to hike the Diamond Head Trail to the summit of this breathtaking lookout.

-Be prepared for a rugged trek, but it’s worth the trip.
-At the top, you’ll be rewarded at the summit with spectacular 360-degree views of Waikiki, Honolulu, and the surrounding Oahu South Shore area.
+The 1.9-mile out-and-back is mostly paved, but has some more rugged sections—and steep stairs!
+With our quads crying in sweet agony, we were eventually rewarded at the summit with spectacular 360-degree views of Waikiki, Honolulu, and the surrounding Oahu South Shore area.

 Ride the surf at Waikiki Beach